707ryanmckay707/Music-Streaming-Application/README.md

 The API is split into two parts, one part is made with KoaJS which handles sending over images and metadata, the other part, for streaming audio in chunks, is made with express, and was originally created by DingGGU https://gist.github.com/DingGGu/8144a2b96075deaf1bac, which we modified and added additional functionality to.
 The Database is made with MySQL.

-The repositories that we used midway through our project are currently still public and located here: https://github.com/Cosmic-Ripples
+The repositories that we used (starting midway through our project and through till the end) are still public and located here: https://github.com/Cosmic-Ripples

 Originally the project used a larger preselected library of music, that was not stored on Github for copyright reasons.
 In order to have a small library of music available to use with the application, I have replaced the original library with some of my own music (© all rights reserved).
 I have also fixed a few visual and functional bugs with the UI.